Being in a slump sucks BIG TIME.

 Spend 30 minutes on google learning how to do it.
 You’ve got 30 whole minutes to waste in this category.
 So take your time!

-psss.
-Judging goes out of style in 2012 as well!
+pss.
+Judging goes out of style in this year as well!

 1 Week Later: Life After A Slump